kubernetes-sigs/kind/images/base/README.md

 <!--TODO(bentheelder): fill this in much more thoroughly-->
-# images/node
+# images/base

-This directory contains sources for building the `kind` "node" image.
+This directory contains sources for building the `kind` base "node" image.

-The image can be built with `kind build image`.
+The image can be built with `kind build base`.

 ## Maintenance